holder66/HamNN/README.md

 ## To use the HamNN library

+This assumes you already have V installed on your system.
+If not, please refer to the [VHamNN readme](https://github.com/holder66/vhamnn) for instructions on installing V.

 `v install holder66.hamnn`

 And (optionally) libraries used by HamNN for generating plots and for colored output on the console: